lsst/verify/doc/lsst.verify/tasks/lsst.verify.tasks.MemoryMetricTask.rst

    config.target = "apPipe:ccdProcessor.runDataRef"
    task = MemoryMetricTask(config=config)

-   # config.connections provided for benefit of MetricsControllerTask/Pipeline
+   # config.connections provided for benefit of Pipeline
    # but since we've defined it we might as well use it
    metadata = butler.get(config.connections.metadata)
    processCcdTime = task.run(metadata).measurement